Office 365 (Outlook on the web) - Working with mail folders

 - Note: During our testing, we have noticed inconsistencies when attempting to use CTRL or Shift-click actions to select the desired email messages.
 If the range of messages you are attempting to select is large, you may not be able to select them.
 You will need to select a smaller range of messages.

-- When scrolling through a folder with a large number of messages, the web client may require some time to show you the messages within the folder listing.
+- When scrolling through a folder with a large number of messages, the web user may require some time to show you the messages within the folder listing.
 Please be patient.

 When you delete a message, it's first moved to the Deleted Items folder.
 You can either let messages stay there, or you can set Outlook on the web to automatically empty your Deleted Items folder when you sign out.
 Your administrator may have set up a policy to empty items from your Deleted Items folder after they've been there for a preset number of days.
 For example, there may be a policy that removes anything that's been in your Deleted Items folder for 30 days.